helium/HIP/0019-third-party-manufacturers/TEMPLATE.md

 Have you built and delivered hardware projects before?
 If yes, how did it go, and how many did you make?
 If not, from whom will you get help?
 This is the single largest risk with most hardware ventures.
 If possible please provide information about your manufacturing partners and supply chain.

 ## Hotspot Fleet Management

-Please include a new section titled “Hotspot Fleet management plan” and outline how you plan on supporting Hotspot firmware updates, deployment, and rollback.
+Please describe how you plan on supporting firmware updates, deployment, and rollback.
 In addition to a plan, please include how you plan on accomplishing/creating this dashboard.
 This can be a Maker-supplied support dashboard, or a compatible Hotspot fleet management dashboard.

 ## Proof of Identity